 Identifying and Informing Eligible Veteran of Priority of Services

-Boards must ensure that eligible veterans are:
+TWC and Boards must ensure that eligible veterans are:

 identified at the point of entry;

-screened in order to determine evidence of any if they have a significant barrier to employment (SBE), as defined WD Letter 19-22, issued August 24, 2022, and titled “Jobs for Veterans State Grants Program: Reforms and Responsibilities of Workforce Solutions Office Staff Serving Veterans” and WD Letter 01-21, issued January 22, 2021, and titled “Applying Priority of Service and Identifying and Documenting Veterans and Transitioning Service Members;” and
+screened in order to determine if they have a qualifying employment barrier (QEB), as defined in DOL Veterans’ Program Letter (VPL) 05-24, Jobs for Veterans State Grants Staff Roles and Responsibilities and Coordination with Workforce Innovation and Opportunity Act Services to Veterans and

 informed of:

-of service.

-The full array of employment, training, and placement services
+the full array of employment, training, and placement services;

-Information on any applicable eligibility requirements for those programs and services.
+information on any applicable eligibility requirements for those programs and services; and

+their entitlement to priority of service.

-Boards must ensure that Workforce Solutions Office staff screens individuals seeking services to determine if they are eligible veterans identified as having an SBE or eligible spouses.
+TWC and Boards must ensure that Workforce Solutions Office staff use the DVOP Eligibility Triage Form (Attachment 1 of WD Letter 19-22) to determine if individuals seeking services are transitioning service members (TSMs), eligible veterans or eligible persons identified as having a qualifying employment barrier (QEB) .
+The screening tool must be uploaded to WorkinTexas.com.

-Boards must use the DVOP Eligibility Triage Form (Attachment 1) or create a locally developed triage tool.
-Documentation of responses to the triage tool is not required.

-Boards must ensure that when screening individuals to determine their status, Workforce Solutions Office staff do the following:
+TWC and Boards must ensure that when screening individuals to determine their status, Workforce Solutions Office staff do the following:

 Determine the purpose of the visit,